| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 tariff.
 The Senate rejected the cloture vote that would have permitted a

+vote on the Coburn amendment by a 40 to 59 margin.
 "The Senate's refusal to save taxpayers $3 billion by ending an ethanol subsidy the beneficiaries themselves don't want highlights the incompetence and dysfunction of this body.
 Many senators who opposed this policy refused to end it because Senate Democratic leaders were upset about being forced to take a tough vote.
 Instead of protecting taxpayers by reducing our deficit and lowering food prices, many senators chose to protect the desire of Senate leaders to avoid tough issues.
 Taxpayers obviously need to give the Senate another refresher course on who runs government," Dr. Coburn said.
 The Senator adds "However, taxpayers should be encouraged that Republican senators overwhelmingly rejected the ludicrous argument that eliminating tax earmarks is a tax increase.
 Tax provisions should be examined on a case by case basis, not receive blanket amnesty.
 I'm proud so many of my Republican colleagues put common sense, good judgment, and free-market conservative economic principles ahead of political expediency."
 Click on the LINK below for the rest of the Senator's comments after a smaller group than many expected decided to vote with Senator Coburn on what he calls a fiscal sanity issue.
 Click here for more of the post vote comments offered by Oklahoma Senator Tom Coburn. | |

-Many Agricultural Groups Applaude the Defeat of Senator Coburn's Amendment to Eliminate Ethanol Tax Incentive ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The Renewable
+| Many Agricultural Groups Applaude the Defeat of Senator Coburn's Amendment to Eliminate Ethanol Tax Incentive ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The Renewable

 Fuels Association, along with the American Coalition for Ethanol (ACE) and